HRizwan1/2019-team-06f/reports/sprint-06/report.md

    b.
 Process of secrets management: gitignore, openSSL, SSH key, HashiCorp Vault

   * Gitignore - The gitignore file was created for the purpose of preventing files from being uploaded without needing to explicitly exclude them.
 Any file added to gitignore is not included in git commits.
-Using gitignore allows system-specific files to be untouched, and it ensures that those sensitive files will never get uploaded.</p>
+Using gitignore allows system-specific files to be untouched, and it ensures that those sensitive files will never get uploaded.

   ![gitignore](images/gitignore.png "Gitignore")

-  * OpenSSL - Purpose of using openSSL is to keep the sending and receiving traffic safe and secure between the server and clients without the possibility of the messages being intercepted by outside parties.</p>
+  * OpenSSL - Purpose of using openSSL is to keep the sending and receiving traffic safe and secure between the server and clients without the possibility of the messages being intercepted by outside parties.

   * SSH Key - To automate secure access to the servers, bypassing the need to manually enter log-in credentials.
 The SSH key provides strong, encrypted verification and communication between the user and a remote computer.
-RSA keys are used to verify users before allowing the cloning of our private repository into the remote servers.</p>
+RSA keys are used to verify users before allowing the cloning of our private repository into the remote servers.

   * SHA1-hash - We used SHA-1 with salt to hash our passwords